Tag

 And that extends to AI features.
 Take the Remove Tool that got introduced recently.
 While Photoshop has always made it possible to remove unwanted objects, people, and artifacts from your images—and features like the Patch Tool and Spot Removal Tool have done their best to blend in with your image—the Remove Tool takes it to another level.
 Of all the apps I tested, this one was by far the best at removing something from an image and replacing it with generated content that blended in.
 There’s also a text-to-image generator called Generative Fill in the beta.

-You can see both of these things in action in the screenshot above.
+You can see both of these things in in the screenshot above.
 The original image is in the center.
 I was able to replace Gunther with grass that matches the rest of the image—including the depth of field blur—just by painting over him once.
 I was also able to replace the background with a castle—again, matching the depth of field—just by selecting it and typing “medieval castle.”
 I even got three variations to choose from.

 Photoshop has plenty of other AI-powered tools, too.
 There are Neural Filters that can do things like intelligently adjust your subject’s facial expression, transfer the color palette from one image to another, and remove compression artifacts.
 The automatic subject and background selection is excellent, and the automatic tone, color, and contrast adjustment all work as you’d expect.